YottaDB/YDBDoc/MessageRecovery/errors.rst

 FILEOPENFAIL
 --------------------

-FILEOPENFAIL, Failed to open file ffff.
+FILEOPENFAIL, Failed to open file ffff

 MUPIP Error: This message indicates that the MUPIP LOAD failed to open input file ffff.